Skip to content

 )

-# Retrieve or create working memory
+# Get or create working memory (returns tuple of created, memory)

-created, memory = await client.get_or_create_working_memory("session-123")
+created, memory = await client.get_or_create_working_memory(

 if created: